Como Zoo: Large Cats Exhibit

 Lions napping at the Como Zoo.

 The large cats exhibit was finished in 1980 and moved the large cats out of the small, original zoological building into larger enclosures.
-Cats in this exhibit include, Siberian tigers, serval, lions, snow leopards and cougars.
+Cats in this exhibit include, Siberian tigers, lions, snow leopards and cougars.

 Aquatic Building

-The Aquatic Building was built in 1982, and is home to African penguins, lined seahorses, mudpuppies, tufted puffins, archerfish, and African cichlids.
+The Aquatic Building was built in 1982, and is home to African penguins, tufted puffins, pufferfish, and African cichlids.

 Como Harbor

 Como Harbor opened in 2021 and is home to harbor seals, gray seals, and California sea lions.

 Sparky Show

 The sparky show is an educational show featuring Sparky the sea lion.
 The show runs most days and has been running since 1956.
 The show focusses on educating visitors on marine life conservation, sea lion behavior, and the training and tricks performed by Sparky.
 Over the years there have been many sea lions that have played Sparky.

 African Hoof Stock

 The African Hoof Stock exhibit was part of the 1970s zoo master plan and was finished in the mid-1980s.
-Animals in this exhibit include Grant's zebras, reticulated giraffes, Nyala, an African spurred tortoise, ostriches, and a crowned crane.
+Animals in this exhibit include Grant's zebras, reticulated giraffes, Nyala, an African spurred tortoise, and a crowned crane.